I Can Cope With Advice Given By Those Unsupportive Of Breastfeeding

 - Find a breastfeeding support group or parenting group in your area where it is normal to breastfeed your baby for however long you are comfortable.
 Surround yourself with these supportive women.
 They will have plenty of advice for you.
 The Chatham chapter of La Leche League Canada has an active Facebook page www.facebook.com/lllchatham.
 They meet the 2nd Wednesday of the month at 10:30 a.m. at the YMCA.
 They also offer telephone and email support as well!

-To find accurate sources of information contact the Chatham-Kent Public Health Unit at 519-352-7270 ext.
+To find accurate sources of information contact the CK Public Health at 519-352-7270 ext.
 2903 to speak with a Registered Nurse.

 Breastfeeding is the foundation of life!
 Supporting you through all stages of life …it’s what we do!